-3.11.1 Where an escape route enters a space exposed to the open air (eg, an open stairway, a balcony, across a roof or a ground level path), it shall meet the requirements for a safe path between that point and the final exit.
+3.11.1 If an escape route enters a space exposed to the open air (e.g. an open stairway, a balcony, across a roof or a ground level path), it shall meet the requirements of a safe path between that point and the final exit.

 Safe path separation requirements shall be achieved by providing either distance or fire rated construction between the escape route and adjacent firecells, as specified in Paragraphs 3.11.2 to 3.11.6.